The Shifting Landscape of Global Immigration Policies

 From economic stimulus and tax relief to immigration reform and real estate public policies to duty of care and compliance, if public policy involves the recruiting, hiring, deploying, and/or relocating of a working professional, then Worldwide ERC® will be advocating for solutions to best support a mobile workforce.

 Latest Public Policy Efforts

 Worldwide ERC® works on public policy to provide economic relief for employees and employers and protections from COVID-19 liability for employers who comply with the law.

 Meet our Forum leaders & Join a Forum Discussion

 The global public policy environment impacts talent mobility in many ways, across industry sectors.
 Our leaders and efforts work to create inspired solutions that rely on our strong relationships with policymakers, business stakeholders and the association’s:

-- Five Forums, each with a different focus: global, immigration, real estate and mortgage, regulatory and compliance and tax.
+- Four Forums, each with a different focus: global immigration, North American real estate, global compliance, and global tax.

 - Government Affairs Committee, the primary governance body for Worldwide ERC®’s public policy proposals and solutions.

 - Worldwide ERC® Leaders including Vice President, Member Relations and Operations, Michael T. Jackson, and Government Affairs Advisor, Tristan North.

 - Board of Directors, who ultimately decide the appropriate level of response to the public policy issues presented by the policy forums.
 The Chair-Elect of the Worldwide ERC® Board of Directors, Ashli Aldrich, and Director, Tanya Mariottini, serve as liaisons between the Board and the four policy forums.